 Notes on Doppler Effect for Cambridge A level

 This effect was first noted by Christian Doppler in 1842.
-The effect is widely used to measure velocities, usually by reflection of a transmitted wave from the moving object, ultrasound for blood in arteries, radar for speeding cars and thunderstorms.
-The velocities of distant galaxies are measured using the Doppler effect (the red shift).
+The effect is widely used to measure velocities, usually by the reflection of a transmitted wave from the moving object, ultrasound for blood in arteries, radar for speeding cars, and thunderstorms.
+The velocities of distant galaxies are measured using the Doppler effect (the redshift).

-What is Doppler effect? – It is the apparent change in frequency when there is a relative motion between the source and the observe.
+What is Doppler effect? – It is the apparent change in frequency when there is a relative motion between the source and the observer.

 As the source approaches